Make this Hot Dog Chili Recipe to pile on top of your hot dogs! This simple beef chili is delicious on hamburgers, french fries and nachos too!

-Next add the garlic, tomato paste, cumin and chili powder stirring into the onions, then add the flour and cook for 1 minute.
+Next add the garlic, tomato paste, cumin and chili powder stirring into the onions and Worcestershire sauce, then add the flour and cook for 1 minute.

 Add the beef back to the pot then pour in the broth and stir.
 Bring to a boil, then turn the heat down to a simmer for 1 1/2 hours.

 Taste for seasonings and serve as is or on hot dogs, hamburgers or spooned over french fries!

 Serving Size:1/4 cup

 Amount Per Serving: Calories: 287 Total Fat: 16g Saturated Fat: 5g Trans Fat: 0g Unsaturated Fat: 9g Cholesterol: 84mg Sodium: 472mg Carbohydrates: 6g Fiber: 1g Sugar: 2g Protein: 28g